mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Avoid runtime errors through use of optional chaining and nullish coalescing

 Through the use of ?. and ??, we can avoid runtime errors if an attempt is made to get a property from undefined.

+## Creation of an api service

+Right now, http methods are implemented using $.get(), $.post(), etc. or, on the server side, via axios.get(), axios.post(), etc. Modern Ember encourages the use of the ember-fetch package.
+With that package, we could make an api service so that client components could do api.get(), api.post(), etc. (A similar centralization could be done on the server side as well.)
+By centralizing all http requests into a service, it becomes easier to change how http requests are done if ember-fetch ever gets upgraded or a new approach is introduced.